AskMeAgain/CutFinder/README.md

 #### How is the program working:

 Using a divide and conquere algorithm to check for every possible combination.
-Since not even 10% of the grid will be filled, we dont need to do any fancy algorithm and can just check for every possible way.
+Since not even 10% of the grid is filled most of the time, we dont need to do any fancy algorithm and can just check for every possible way.

 The algorithm takes an adjacense list (two dimensional array) and a list to show which route we already went.
 The algorithm calls itself for every possible CP the route could follow up (we just check for the last element in our route list and see if we have any numbers in our adjacense list.
 It will also return the same array, but changed the choosen CP to -1.
 This way we dont go to an CP we already used before.